-The first chapter is a very nice introduction of Linux architecture.
-You are going to learn about Linux abstraction layers and the clear difference between the kernel and the user space.
+The first chapter is a very nice introduction to Linux architecture.
+You are going to learn about Linux abstraction layers and the clear difference between the kernel and the userspace.

 The third chapter is dedicated to Linux devices.
 You’ll learn about the standard file-based device interface and the most useful dd command.
 The chapter covers in details all device types, from hard disks to USB and terminals.